rapnis/can-utils-rs/README.md

 #### Tested on:
 - x86_64

+## candump
+Display frames on a CAN bus.

 ## canfdtest

 Echoes frames between a host and a device under test.
 Sends frames with fixed length and continuous data bytes.